Postmedia-StreetPerfect/StreetPerfectPython/PythonModule/README.md

 # StreetPerfectPythonXPC
-StreetPerfect Python client - XPC native
+StreetPerfect Python client - XPC native and HTTP

 This is the StreetPerfect Python Client module.
 You can build this wheel by running the build_dist_package.cmd batch file.